-- HTML content with plain text alternative one condition needs to be specified for the HTML content. - If a recipient fulfills the condition, the full HTML email including the plain text alternative is delivered to that recipient. - If the recipient does not fulfill the condition, a simple plain text email is delivered instead, containing only the plain text alternative.
+In the HTML content with plain text alternative field, enter at least one condition for the HTML content.

+If a recipient fulfills the condition, the full HTML email including the plain text alternative is delivered to that recipient.
+If the recipient does not fulfill the condition, a simple plain text email is delivered instead, containing only the plain text alternative.